swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-11-run-a-simple-ml-experiment-with-jupyter-notebook.md

 └── requirements.txt
 ```

-1. This, and all its sub-directory, is new.
+1. This, and all its sub-directories, is new.
-2. The `raw` directory include the unprocessed dataset images.
+2. The `raw` directory includes the unprocessed dataset images.

 ### Create the virtual environment